-Project 1: Where Should We Eat?
+Project 3: Where Should We Eat?
 How Will the Long-Term Effects of COVID19 Reshape the Consumer Food Marketplace in the U.S.?

-The U.S. consumer food market is in the midst of a long-term transition, which has been disrupted by our responses to COVID.
+The U.S. consumer food market is in the midst of a long term transition, which has been disrupted by our responses to COVID over the past several years and the incipient inflationary forces now in full bloom.
 For more than twenty years, Americans have spent an increasing share of all consumer food dollars on meals prepared by professionals, either in restaurants or ready to eat from grocery stores, and to do less cooking of recipes and purchase of individual ingredients.
 Before COVID, we had reached a point where over half our "food dollars" were spent on food cooked by professionals.